tapayne88/marax-monitoring/README.md

 # Mara X Monitoring

-Store Marax temperature data in DB and expose via grafana.
-Also plot temperature on inky wHAT display.
+Take serial connection from Mara X containing temperature data a persist in a database and expose via grafana.

-Generated mock data from [mockaroo](https://www.mockaroo.com) with the help of this [reddit post](https://www.reddit.com/r/espresso/comments/hft5zv/data_visualisation_lelit_marax_mod/)
+Docker will persist DB storage using volumes so restarts won't cause data loss.

+Tested on a Raspberry Pi.

 ## How to run

-Run grafana / influx / ingestion via docker-compose with the following
+Run grafana / influxDB / ingestion via docker-compose with the following

 ```shell
 [sudo] docker-compose up --build
 ```

+This can now be backgrounded.